hashicorp/packer/website/source/docs/provisioners/ansible.html.md

 - `command` (string) - The command to invoke ansible.
    Defaults to `ansible-playbook`.

+- `inventory_file` (string) - The file or directory to use.

+- `inventory_path` (string) - The path where to place dynamically generated inventory by packer.
+  Useful when you set `inventory_file` as directory.
+Defaults to empty string.

 - `groups` (array of strings) - The groups into which the Ansible host should be placed.
 When unspecified, the host is not associated with any groups.